paulbmiller/Titanic/README.md

 It uses Random Forest Regression to predict the missing values for the age of some passengers and then uses a feed-forward Neural Network with Dropout layers.

-It also extracts the number of cabins for passengers and assumes NaN values represent only one cabin.
+It also extracts the number of cabins for passengers, assumes NaN values represent only one cabin, uses Qcut to bin age and fare data into categorical variables.